SalarAmirSalari/ESP8266-RF-Jammer/README.md

 # ESP8266 RF Jammer
 ## Features:
 1 - BLE Jamming

 2 - Bluetooth Jamming

-3 - idk but it disrupts WiFi Networks too :)
+3 - idk but it disrupts some WiFi Networks too :)

 4 - Serial Communication

 ## Setup:
 Step1 : Use Arduino IDE to flash the program.

 Step2 : Do the wiring.

 Step3 : Open Serial Monitor and set the baud rate to 115200.
 ### Wiring:
 <center>